sahibul-nf/educative_app_clone/assets/lessons/#4 Setting up the Flutter Project and Connect to.md

 - The `lib` directory contains the source code for our application, organized into different directories based on the purpose of the code.
 - The `pages` directory contains the UI pages of our application.
 - The `widgets` directory contains reusable widgets that can be used on multiple pages.
-- The `themes` directory contains the theme data for our application.
+- The `themes` directory contains the theme data for our application like typography and colors.
 - The `models` directory contains data models used throughout the application.
 - The `controllers` directory contains business logic for our application.
+- The `data` directory contains mock or sample data that is used for testing or demonstration purposes.
 - The `assets` directory contains the assets used in our application, such as images and data files.
 - The `assets/lessons` directory contains the lesson files in markdown format.
 To save a lesson file in markdown format, we can create a new file with a `.md` extension and save it in the `assets/lessons` directory.
 We can then load this file in our Flutter application using the `flutter_markdown` package.
 - The `main.dart` file is the entry point for our Flutter application.

+To set up the project folder, you can follow this video:

+<embed>www.loom.com/embed/ff5dfd8fe85e4b819a43922b5bb6d9c9</embed>

 ## Adding Dependencies